 This week I have spent a lot of time thinking about all that we have been through with our little guy Tony.
 We started with a healthy baby (two actually, he is a twin).
 However, that quickly turned into a clueless and very scary experience of hospitals, specialists, surgeries, tests, scans, and therapies.
 Now we are in the same situation.
 We have a diagnosis and of a brand new syndrome and little is known so we are clueless once again.
 But this time, right now, I am not so scared.
 Because of Tony and the rest of these children.
 They are going to be responsible for all of the research, discoveries and information that doctors in the future will use so that newly diagnosed families won’t be left holding a lab result, scratching their head with no answers.
 Hopefully it won’t be as scary for those families, because being scared for your child and not having answers just outright sucks!

 This photo below is important!
 These children are important!
-Right now, at this very moment, information about these children, provided by their wonderful parents are being used by world renowned scientists and genetic researchers who are currently writing up a handful of new publications that are going to be extremely important for ADNP children.
+Right now, at this very moment, information about some of these children, provided by their wonderful parents, are being used by world renowned scientists and genetic researchers who are currently writing up a handful of new publications that are going to be extremely important for ADNP children.
 So who got the ball rolling, these kids!
 These ADNP Superhero’s!